-Situated Freedom - Towards Speculative Fabulation.
-Exploring the work of Rem Koolhaas/OMA
+Situated Freedom - Exploring the Aesthetic Practice of Rem Koolhaas/OMA

 This PhD research sets out to explore opportunities and highlights alternative spaces of actual freedom within particular situations.
 It is an attempt to rescue another history of the possibility of freedom in architecture, through philosophical thought, investigating the aesthetic practice of Rem Koolhaas/OMA.
 To do so, the research engages with experiments in thinking and imagination by philosophers, who addressed the very ground of the possibility of freedom, such as Michel Foucault, Gilles Deleuze & Félix Guattari, and Jacques Rancière; To develop an understanding of the moments in which political and aesthetic understanding of freedom become intertwined.
 The thesis is structured by a series of casestudies in three situations.
 The concrete situation locates us in relations to the given, including everything from language to social and environmental constraints, and at the same time the concrete situations are where we can discover other possibilities, the ‘lines of flight’ that are immanent to a situation.

 Situation One (1) is located in relation to the private - how the pool as site of domesticity can play out differently — engages with the image and imagination of the archetypical luxurious private swimming pool’s relation to a subjectivity entangled in a neoliberal idea of individual freedom, and quest for happiness.
 I explore how three private pools mediate in different ways the commodified imagery of the archetypical pool; stage an multiplicity of experiences moving beyond dialectical opposition, and instead subvert, transform, or open up, inventing a form, disarticulating the dominant processes of identification by means of the programmatic organisation of space and its narratives, the tectonics, technology , materiality and image, its representation.